contents: the early days 1472-1699 CE | things can only get better – the 1700s | further reading and references

 As communities, they are prescribed by the clearest. most non-negotiable of boundaries.
 But they can also so be surpisingly open and permeable, the encircling sea as much a conduit as a barrier.
 In relation to mainlands, they are by definition marginal, if not isolated and secluded.
 Yet by virture of participation in trade and proximity to sea-lanes, islanders often enjoy greater contact with the outside world than inhabitants of inland regions.
 (Marshall 2024: 5-6)

-We also need to bear religious change in mind.
+We also need to bear religious change in mind, given its impact on many people’s lives at this time.
 During the fifteenth century, there appears to have been a decline in monastic life in Scotland and a rise in the number of friars looking to minister and preach in local communities.
 Other developments questioned the Catholic Church’s operations and beliefs, and revealed corruption.
 We also see the growing influence of humanism and the work of Desiderius Erasmus (1466–1536) and others, particularly in the early Sixteenth Century.

 Troubled times

-Over time, the power of the Sinclairs waned, in part, because of conflicts between different factions within the family.
-In 1529, this resulted in the Battle of Summerdale/Summers Dale between the Orcadian Sinclairs and the Caithness Sinclairs (click for map).
+In Orkney, the power of the Sinclairs waned, in part, because of conflicts between different factions within the family.
+In 1529, this led to the Battle of Summerdale/Summers Dale between the Orcadian Sinclairs and the Caithness Sinclairs (click for map).
 It is said to be the last battle on the Orkney mainland.
 The Orcadians won and appear to have killed nearly all their opponents (500 men).

 In 1603, the situation began to change.
-On the death of Queen Elizabeth I, James VI of Scotland became James I of England.
+On the death of Queen Elizabeth I, James VI of Scotland (the son of Mary Queen of Scots) became James I of England.
 This had fundamental repercussions (see Jackson 2025).
-In March 1611, a decree was issued stating that it was the will of the king that his subjects should ‘live and be governed under the laws and statutes of this realm only, and by no laws of foreign countries’ (op. cit.: 165).
+In March 1611, for example, a decree was issued stating that it was the will of the king that his subjects should ‘live and be governed under the laws and statutes of this realm only, and by no laws of foreign countries’ (op. cit.: 165).
 This went beyond the 1472 Act by excluding external laws and including England.
 Orkney and Shetland had formally become part of Britain, and Norse law had been set aside.

 Orkney did not escape the ‘Little Ice Age’ that much of Europe experienced.
 This had a particularly negative effect on agriculture.
 It appears that the early 1630s were particularly challenging.
 The bishops of Orkney and Caithness petitioned the Privy Council concerning the impact of ‘tempestuous and bitter weather’, the destruction of the harvest before it could be taken in, and reported that some were so desperate that they had run into the sea and drowned themselves.
 Caroline Wickham-Jones summed up the situation as follows: